top of page

 experience of those entering.

-HABITATS: In the Youth Novice Division, judging of an entry’s habitat is optional and requires an additional
+HABITATS: In the Youth Novice Division, judging an entry’s habitat is optional and requires an additional

 habitat entry fee.
-Competitor must identify habitat entries at the time of registration.
+Competitors must identify habitat entries at the time of registration.

 AWARDS–Multiple ribbons are awarded.
 The entry selected by the judges collectively as the best mount in the